-What is the Human Research Ethics Program?
+What is the Human Research Ethics Unit?

 The University of Toronto’s (U of T) Human Research Ethics Unit (HREU) oversees ethics in human research.
-The HREP provides administrative support to the University Research Ethics Boards (REBs) and to faculty, staff and student researchers in the development, review, and oversight of human research to ensure compliance with applicable laws, regulations and policies.
+The HREU provides administrative support to the University Research Ethics Boards (REBs) and to faculty, staff and student researchers in the development, review, and oversight of human research to ensure compliance with applicable laws, regulations and policies.

 Who is this for?

 All individuals at U of T who conduct research involving human participants or personal information.

 To comply with Tri-Agency requirements as well as provincial legislation and institutional policies.

 What do I need before I can begin?